Skip to main content

 The Navy Yard

-Featuring 20 acres of parks, The Navy Yard complex is both visually stunning and fun to explore.
-The Central Green is an oasis for recreation, featuring a social track, fitness station and sun lawn, while Crescent Park is designed for quiet strolls and picnics.
-And don’t miss the Riverfront Greenway, a mile-long path along Admiral Peary Way with great views of the Delaware River.
+The Central Green is a hub for recreation, featuring a social track, fitness station and sun lawn, while Crescent Park is designed for quiet strolls and picnics.
+Don’t miss the Riverfront Greenway, a mile-long path along Admiral Peary Way with great views of the Delaware River.

-Where: The Navy Yard, 4747 S. Broad Street
+Where: The Navy Yard, 4747 S. Broad Street, Philadelphia, PA

 Read More